McShelby/hugo-theme-relearn/exampleSite/content/cont/pages/_index.en.md

 disableToc = false
 # If set, this will be used for the page's menu entry (instead of the `title` attribute)
 menuTitle = ""
+# If set to true, the menu in the sidebar will be displayed in a collapsible tree view.
+Although the functionality works with old browsers (IE11), the display of the expander icons is limited to modern browsers
+collapsibleMenu = false
 # If set, this will explicitly override common rules for the expand state of a page's menu entry
 alwaysopen = true
 # If set, this will explicitly override common rules for the sorting order of a page's submenu entries